ahmedaao/manage_containers_1/README.md

 ```

 ```
-INSERT INTO inventory (title, description)
-VALUES ('batman', 'batman is about a man who is also a bat')
+INSERT INTO inventory (id, title, description) VALUES (1, 'batman', 'batman is a good movie');

-SELECT * FROM inventory
+SELECT * FROM inventory;
 ```